 When fish or likely-looking areas are found, breaking out the jigs and minnows is usually a good starting point.
 Spot-tail shiner minnows are the bait of choice on lakes with good populations of those minnows, while fathead works just as well on lots of small, shallow lakes.

 Regardless of the minnow choice, I prefer a small jig in the 1/16- to 1/8-ounce size range for pitching or slowly trolling/drifting.
 If the fish are say six feet or deeper and the water has some color to it, I prefer to slowly troll or drift through likely areas.
 In shallower situations, holding the boat away and pitching to the fish works.
 The traditional Fire-Ball® Jig and Stand-Up Fire-Ball® Jigs in parakeet or glo watermelon color patterns get lots of play in my boat during the early season.
 Recently, an old favorite, the propeller-bladed Whistler Jig® in the new UV color patterns has put lots of early-season walleyes in the boat as well.
-The added flash and vibration of the blade has triggered fish in situations where other jigs didn’t get bit.
+The added flash and vibration of the blade have triggered fish in situations where other jigs didn’t get bit.